 Since then, my life has been dedicated to photography, video production, making social documentaries and the past five years writing this blog.

 It can be relentless forming ideas from the minute you wake up to working seven days a week – but to be honest it’s the only way to do it.
 If you’re not prepared to put the time in you might as well shut up shop and hand the keys in.

 There were a number of big moments that inspired me.
 I was fortunate enough to get audience tickets for live TV music show The Tube – looking around the studio I was surrounded by cameras, lights and stages – that was a buzz right there.

-Why did you start writing a blog ?
-At first I didn’t have a theme it was to be another outlet for interviews I’d filmed over ten year ago with South Tyneside musicians called We Sold Our Soul for Rock n Roll.
+At first I didn’t have a plan, the blog was to be just another outlet for interviews I’d filmed over ten year ago with South Tyneside musicians called We Sold Our Soul for Rock n Roll.

-Have you got an interview style ?
-I try to make it a relaxed, light conversation, and being genuinely interested in what they have to say.
+For an interview style I try to make it a relaxed, light conversation, and being genuinely interested in what they have to say.
 It seems to work as hundreds of interviews later the blog has hit over quarter million views worldwide.

-Have you any highlights ?
-There is so many but in one Mond Cowie, former guitarist with Angelic Upstarts, remembers being on a USA tour in 1983.
+There is so many highlights and in one interview Mond Cowie, former guitarist with Angelic Upstarts, remembers being on a USA tour in 1983.

 ‘We walked on stage, the lights blazed and Mensi screamed ‘We’re the Upstarts, we’re from England, 1,2,3,4’ – then bang there was a huge power cut’.

-Another highlight was Danny McCormack from The Wildhearts, he told me his parents were only convinced he had a real job when they saw him on telly.
+Another time Danny McCormack from The Wildhearts told me his parents were only convinced he had a real job when they saw him on telly.

 ‘Being in a band with a plank of wood and four wires hanging around your neck doesn’t cut it with your parents.
 After we’d done Top of the Pops my mam and dad stopped asking if I was going to get a proper job’.